Chat with us, powered by LiveChat

 Throughout its history Spanish, Brazilian and Portuguese rule over Uruguay has changed and adapted its flag.
 Additionally there have been a few flags such as the flag of the oriental state of Uruguay and the two variants that were used during the Uruguayan civil war.

-Uruguay has had a fascinating history and it can all be captured if you would like any of the historical flags made for your collection, or to fly proud on your own pole.
-Just send us a message or call us today!
+Uruguay has had a fascinating history and it can all be captured through the country's flags.
+If you would like the current Uruguay flag or any of the historical Uruguay flags made for your collection or to fly proud on your own pole, just send us a message or call us today!

 The Flag of Venezuela

 Don’t confuse the Venezuelan flag with that of Colombia.
-On a map they are sit next to each other on the north west corner of South America.
+On a map, the two countries sit next to each other on the north west corner of South America.
 They also share some overlapping history, but have very distinct nationalism and separate problems at the same time.

 The colors on the current Venezuelan flag are bright and represent the wealth of the land, courage, and independence from Spain.
 Another way of thinking about the colors are to see the “golden America separated from bloody Spain by the deep blue sea”